wp-plugins/loading-page/readme.txt

 * Improves the plugin documentation.
 * Performs a pre-loading of the images on your website, and displays a loading progress screen with percentage of completion.
 * Allows to display an image as background of the loading screen.
+* Allows to display the background image in fullscreen mode.
 * Associates effects to the page loaded.
 * Allows to display the loading screen only on homepage, all pages, or particular pages of website.
 * Corrects an issue with the resources loaded in Internet Explorer.